 The Australian federal regulatory framework does not currently clearly define regulatory requirements relating to the production, storage, transportation and/or supply of hydrogen.
 However, any hydrogen production facility should consider broad regulatory issues such as environmental impact, storage of dangerous goods and water sourcing requirements.
-The Federal Government has published lists of legislation and relevant regulators for six hypothetical hydrogen projects.
-As a result of a recent review of Australia's legal frameworks to assure hydrogen safety, industry development and national consistency, the Australian Government, States and Territories are developing a range of National Hydrogen Codes of Best Practice which are expected to progress in 2024.
+As a result of a recent review of Australia's legal frameworks to assure hydrogen safety, industry development and national consistency, the Australian Government, states and territories are developing a range of National Hydrogen Codes of Best Practice.
 The NETP aims to provide certainty in the storage and transmission of hydrogen nationally.